ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/29_Graph-BFS/README.md

 	- Calculate the minimum movements.
 	- To solve it,
 		- Express each state of the game board(=puzzle) to a vertex. a.k.a **State Space**.
-		- The state space has 16! vertexes.
+		- The state space has 16! vertices.
-		- Connect two vertexes when one movement changes from one state to other state.
+		- Connect two vertices when one movement changes from one state to other state.
 		- Each vertex has at most 4 neighbors.

 - **15-puzzle**.
 Simple solution: BFS